 Departments and organizations prepare different events to celebrate Halloween.

-Different departments and organizations will host Halloween events for campus and
+Different departments and organizations will host Halloween events for campus and the Lubbock communities.

 - 6-8 p.m.
 Wednesday (Oct.
 26)

 - Hosted by the Residence Hall Association and the Texas Tech University residence halls